GDD 2

 - Repurposed peripherals: Use other peripherals such as a microphone or a drawing tablet to control the game.

 - Custom inputs: Disassemble an old keyboard and build a custom controller, or use some components from the maker toolbox to create custom input devices.
-Raspberry Pi, Arduino, mircropython, and esp8266 are good platforms you can use as a starting point for your device.
+Raspberry Pi, Arduino, micro python, and esp8266 are good platforms you can use as a starting point for your device.

 - Make your game controllable via a sofa, house plant, or banana.